Merge Sort

 Note:

-• We can then call the procedure recursively.
-Step 1.2 is to sort the left array which is from index pp to index qq while step 1.3 is to sort the right array which is from index q+1q+1 to index rr.
+- We can then call the procedure recursively.
+Step 1.2 is to sort the left array which is from index to index while step 1.3 is to sort the right array which is from index to index .

 We can now discuss the merge step algorithm.
 To do this step, we have three indices, we will call them left (purple), right (blue), and dest (red).
 The idea is to start from the beginning and compare the numbers pointed by the left and the right arrow.
 The smaller number will placed in position pointed by dest.